ilikescience/mhs11/src/assets/writing/hockey-sticks.md

 “Hockey stick” growth has long been the elusive goal of Silicon Valley (and Valley-esque) venture-capital-backed startups.
 It’s so named because the graph of some company metric — users, revenue, retention, orders — starts low and flat, then slowly lifts, then turns steeper and steeper into a near-vertical line representing thunderous growth.

-For example, here’s three hockey-stick graphs showing the revenues of Alphabet (Google), and Meta (Facebook).
+For example, here’s two hockey-stick graphs showing the revenues of Alphabet (Google), and Meta (Facebook).

 <figure>
     <div class="l--flex">